surprisehighway/craft-avataxtaxadjuster/README.md

 # AvaTax Tax Adjuster plugin for Craft Commerce

-Calculates tax rates with Avalara AvaTax
+Calculate and add sales tax to an order's base tax using Avalara's AvaTax service.

 This plugin is in beta and bugs may be present.
 Please document any issues you encounter at our [Github Issues](https://github.com/surprisehighway/craft-avataxtaxadjuster/issues) page.